like2000/PyHEADTAIL/README.md

 - Minor (can be implemented in a transparent way):
   - Corrected cut_left and cut_right calculation for n_sigma (divided by 2)
-  - Added in the beam class if longitudinal/transverse is defined (only definition, not used for the moment)
   - Documentation:
-  	- Slices module done
+  	- Slices module done (figures and more details might be added)
   	- Impedance (Work in progress)

 - Thoughts
   - Smoothing in the slicing can be done (by weighing the particles in the bins)
   -	Method to convert directly any kind of value from one coordinate to another without having to define a long list of properties
-  - To be discussed : should we define a returned value for the methods ?
+  - To be discussed : standard input/output for the functions/objects etc...
   - To be discussed : shallow copies of objects in the constructor of others
     - Example : accessing the ring radius in the longitudinal impedance (from GeneralParameters to Beam to Slices to Impedance...)
   - Should we include the normalized density in the slicing ?
   - To be implemented : varying frame for slicing with constant_space (for cases where you don't mind recalculating all the time the impedance)
+  - Wake calculations can be improved by doing pure matrix calculations (this might be useful in case you don't have pre-processing)

 Implementation in this branch (longitudinal tracking)